makauj/auxilia.github.io/_posts/2020-09-02-how-to-use-facebook.md

 That’s it.
 How do you use Facebook?
 You don't.
 It causes more [harm than good](https://www.businessinsider.com/biggest-facebook-scandals-list-mark-zuckerberg-leaked-harvard-messages-2019-7?IR=T#2016-former-news-curators-at-facebook-say-the-platform-was-purposefully-excluding-conservative-news-from-its-trending-news-list-4).
 So delete the app, [download your info](https://www.facebook.com/help/delete_account), [delete your account](https://www.facebook.com/help/delete_account), hell, be a hero and get your friends off Facebook too.
 Save yourself the stress, and stop using it.
 Just stop.

-{% include citazione.html title="Facebook gives people an illusory sense of being LIKED." %}
+{% include citazione.html title="Facebook - wasting people's lives since 2004." %}